Emsam Side Effects

 Generic name: selegiline

-Note: This page contains information about the side effects of selegiline.
-Some of the dosage forms included on this document may not apply to the brand name Emsam.
+Note: This document contains side effect information about selegiline.
+Some of the dosage forms listed on this page may not apply to the brand name Emsam.

 Common side effects of Emsam include: application site reaction and insomnia.
 Other side effects include: skin rash, weight loss, and orthostatic hypotension.
 See below for a comprehensive list of adverse effects.

 For the Consumer